digitalyoshixi/zettelkasten/content/Python Decorator.md

   - programming
   - python
 ---
-A special function that allows you to modify the behavior of a function without changing the underlying code.
+-A special function that allows you to modify the behavior of a function without changing the underlying code.
 Similar to [[Higher Order Function]].
 Often starts with an `@` sign.
 # Example
 ```python